isaced/appstore-connect-sdk/README.md

 # Appstore Connect SDK [![@latest](https://img.shields.io/npm/v/appstore-connect-sdk.svg)](https://www.npmjs.com/package/appstore-connect-sdk)

-The App Store Connect SDK for Node.js is written in TypeScript and supports all APIs based on OpenAPI Generator.
+The `appstore-connect-sdk` is a Node.js module written in TypeScript that provides a convenient way for developers to interact with the [App Store Connect API](https://developer.apple.com/app-store-connect/api/).
+The module is built on top of the [OpenAPI Generator](https://openapi-generator.tech/) tool and provides support for all APIs based on OpenAPI specification.

 English | [简体中文](https://github.com/isaced/appstore-connect-sdk/blob/main/README_zh.md)